milexm/TechnicalNotes/MarkDown/MacDownNotes.md

 Custom styles are not easy to implement across platforms.
 In the case of Jupyter Notebooks, you can create a **.custom.css** file that is associated with your markdown files.
 But this is only valid on your machine.
 The story is different if you want to apply custom styles on a public platform such Anaconda cloud or GitHub.

 On GitHub, for security reasons, you are not allowed to use any css style file remote or otherwise.
-The best way is to include the style in the markdown file as you can see next if you edit the file.
+You cannot even include the style tag.

+To summarize:

+1. In a markdown file you can link to a css file,  that is stored locally, at the top of the markdown file as follows:
+`<link href="../Css/custom.css" rel="stylesheet"></link>`
+1. In a jupyter notebook file you can link to a css file that is stored locally as follows:

+		from IPython.core.display import HTML
+			def set_css_style(css_file_path):
+				styles = open(css_file_path, "r").read()
+				return HTML(styles)

+		set_css_style('../Css/custom.css')

+<div class="danger">All this does not work in GitHub, this is because GitHub does not allow the style tag for security reasons. </div>

 ### Style Examples